 The case involved two Brahmins: John Webster, a well-connected Harvard Medical School professor.
 A third Brahmin, Oliver Wendell Holmes, Sr., described Webster as ‘pleasant in the lecture room, rather nervous and excitable.’
 He had a problem, though: his family had run through its fortune, and he liked to live large.
 He borrowed $400 from George Parkman, one of the richest men in Boston.
 Of Parkman, Holmes wrote, ‘he abstained while others indulged, he walked while others rode, he worked while others slept.’

 On Nov.
-23, 1849, Parkman was seen entering Harvard Medical College, presumably to collect the debt from Webster.
+23, 1849, witnesses saw Parkman entering Harvard Medical College, presumably to collect the debt from Webster.
 The next day, Parkman’s family reported him missing.

 According to Webster’s confession much later,

 Parkman had shouted insults at him and threatened to have him fired if he didn’t pay up.
 In a fit of passion, Webster picked up a thick wooden stick and struck Parkman once on the head, fracturing his skull.